abhinandanpro9/Windows-Screen-On-time/README.md

 # Windows-Screen-On-time
 The app shows the current active screen usage for any windows OS

+New in v1.1:
+* The application can be resized.
+* The application can be minimized/restored by single clicking on system tray icon.

 Features:
 * Shows current active screen on time.
 * It is a windowless display near the bottom right corner, just above the taskbar.
 It is 0.95 translucent.